neilalexander/yggdrasilckr/README.md

 # yggdrasilckr

 This is a special Yggdrasil build that re-adds tunnel routing/crypto-key routing (CKR) support.
+This allows you to build one or more point-to-point VPNs over the Yggdrasil Network and route normal IPv4 or IPv6 traffic to other `yggdrasilckr` nodes, without having to use higher-level VPN tools.

-Add a section to your `yggdrasil.conf` like this:
+To configure, add a section to your `yggdrasil.conf` like this:

 ```
   TunnelRouting: {